djdebonis/consulting/content/blogs/debonis.md

 github_link: ""
 author: "David J DeBonis"
 tags:
+  - Writing
-  - Markdown syntax
+  - Creative Nonfiction
-  - Sample
+  - Essays
-  - example
+  - Linguistics
 image: /images/debonis_brothers.jpg
 description: "In 1936, my great-great-grandfather shot the town sheriff in the village of Miglionico.
 And so, in 1936, my great-great-grandfather left on a ship to America…"
 toc: